facebook/infer/_docs/01-racerd.md

 permalink: /docs/racerd.html
 ---

 RacerD finds data races in your Java code.
+This page gives a more in-depth explanation of how the analysis works, but may be less complete than the [Thread Safety Violation bug description page](/docs/checkers-bug-types.html#THREAD_SAFETY_VIOLATION).

 To run the analysis, you can use plain `infer` (to run RacerD along with other analyses that are run by default) or `infer --racerd-only` (to run only RacerD).

 For example, the command `infer --racerd-only -- javac File.java` will run RacerD on File.java.